 Nicole Gauthier, CRNP, Lead Practitioner

 Kate Gaskill, CRNP, Lead Practitioner

 Monica Bryant, PA-C

-Please see our CPO Preoperative Roadmap – a summary for surgeons and other providers who require anesthesia services guideance.
-The Roadmap highlights the processes by which we at the CPO utilize to faciltate the best possible care for your patients and to ensure your patients are not cancelled or delayed on the day of surgery.
+Please see our CPO Preoperative Roadmap – a summary for surgeons and other providers who require anesthesia services guidance.
+The roadmap highlights the processes by which we at the CPO utilize to facilitate the best possible care for your patients and to ensure your patients are not cancelled or delayed on the day of surgery.
 Please be sure to utilize the Patient Evaluation Screening Form (Appendix A) with your patients to help determined their CPO scheduling needs.